technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

 ### **Task 4 : Add a data source to Azure AI search service**

-In this task, we add data source of all resource to enrich data.
+In this task, we add data sources of all resources to enrich data.

 1. Switch back to **Azure portal -> Resource group- > Azure AI search service.**